There had been a massive set of bookcases in her grandparents’ home for as long as she could remember.

 She had thought the grief of losing them was a terrible pain, but the letter had made it worse.
 She had not only lost their company and the memories they had shared, but now she realized she had lost learning about them, their histories and the details of their lives.

 The magnitude of it was devastating.
-And Grandmother Rose had guessed correctly, the idea of destroying her letter was appalling to Tiffany.
+And Grandmother Rose had guessed correctly, the idea of destroying her letter was appalling to Sharon.
 But as her mind rebelled at losing this newly-discovered facet of her grandparents’ lives, her heart knew she would do what her grandmother asked.

 Her crying slowed, her mind calmed.
 She reached for the tissues she had thrown into the box of cleaning supplies, suspecting she would need them.
 She had been right.